projf/projf-explore/graphics/racing-the-beam/README.md

 * Colour Cycle
 * Bounce

-Learn more about the designs and demos from _[Reacing the Beam](https://projectf.io/posts/racing-the-beam/)_, or read on for build instructions.
+Learn more about the designs and demos from _[Racing the Beam](https://projectf.io/posts/racing-the-beam/)_, or read on for build instructions.

 ![](../../doc/img/rasterbars.png?raw=true "")